 - Librarians deciding on new ways of working collaboratively (online)

-- Mission-vision-values-goals with a health non-profit with a new Board (face to face)
+- Mission-vision-values-goals with a health non-profit with a new Board (in-person)

-- Organizational strategic planning for a national sexual health organization online, including pre-work (online)
+- Organizational strategic planning for a national health organization online, including pre-work (online)

-- Bioscientists launching a new initiative, including graphic recording (all online)
+- Bioscientists launching a new initiative, including graphic recording (online)

 - Online meetings with 40+ university-community groups planning participatory research (online)

-- Full day supporting senior leaders to launch an internal change initiative (covid safe)
+- Full day supporting senior health leaders to launch an internal change initiative (in-person)

-- 950 youth with community/university partners for an onboarding event (online, and not a webinar)
+- 950 youth with community/university partners for an onboarding event in the early days of COVID (online, not a webinar);

-Most of our process facilitation clients are organizations in the public sector, health, education, non-profits and groups working for social impact.
+Most of our facilitation projects are about organizational change, especially in the public sector, health, education, non-profits and groups working for social or environmental impact.
 We can provide facilitation design (or just coaching if you have an idea, and want to boost your agenda to the next level!), zoom technical assistance, graphic recording, and co-facilitation support from our team.
 Get in touch so we can find out how we can support what you need.